angus-tests/mounty-python/README.md

 - `python3 run.py --dry-run` - Simulates the mounting script without actually mounting anything
 - `python3 run.py --unmount-all` - Remove all the manually mounted shares (including the mount points)
+- `python3 run.py --cleanup` - Will cleanup the FSTAB file (remove duplicates and any stale mounts)
 - `python3 run.py` - Mount the shares specified in the `mounts.json` file

 ### Running from bash